 MSCI consults with all market participants.
-We try to obtain feedback from the entire investment food chain: asset owners, asset managers (passive and active), brokers, consultants, custodians, etc. worldwide to ensure the broadest possible representation.
-In addition, MSCI also engages, if possible, with local authorities or regulators and stock exchanges.
+We try to obtain feedback from the entire investment ecosystem: asset owners, asset managers (passive and active), brokers, consultants and custodians worldwide to ensure the broadest possible representation.
+In addition, MSCI also engages, where possible, with local authorities, regulators and stock exchanges.

 Does MSCI interact regularly with local authorities and regulators?

 Yes, MSCI is often in contact with authorities and regulators around the world.
-MSCI is an unbiased conduit for information from the international investment community to local stakeholders, and vice versa.
+MSCI is an independent conduit for information from the international investment community to local stakeholders, and vice versa.

 Who makes decisions regarding methodology and market classification?

-A policy committee, comprised of senior members of MSCI’s index research team and firm leadership, have the final say on methodology and market classification questions.
-The committee bases its decisions on a thorough analysis of the feedback that is gathered in our consultation process.
+A policy committee, comprised of senior members of MSCI’s index research team and firm leadership, has the final say on methodology and market classification questions.
+The committee bases its decisions on our classification framework and a thorough analysis of the feedback that is gathered in our consultation process.
 Any client who wishes to know more about MSCI’s decision committees can find this information in the publicly available document here.

 Why does the senior decision committee need consultation feedback to make decisions?

-MSCI bases its decision on market sentiment.
+A large component of MSCI’s decisions is investors’ experience of market accessibility, rather than merely an abstract analysis of regulatory language.
 We are careful to never force a decision and take market participants by surprise.